dr. C.J. (Caroline) Roset

 As part of my studies of Arabic I spent six months in Cairo and one academic year in Damascus, both at the local French institutes for Arabic Studies.
 During my studies at the University of Amsterdam, I did an internship at the Dutch Embassy in Sana'a, Yemen, in 1996.

 After graduating, I worked on a local road safety project in North-East Syria for the oil company Shell in 1998.
 Back in the Netherlands, I got employed as an official in asylum matters at the Dutch Immigration- and Naturalizaton Service and later as a legal secretary at several Amsterdam law firms.

 This academic year (2017-2018) I teach the undergraduate courses Egyptian and Modern Standard Arabic language acquisition and Arabic in Contact (linguistics).
 Please see the Course catalogue and the UvA time table below for more information on these classes.

 Previously, I have been teaching classical as well as modern Arabic texts, the core course Arabic linguistics, Arabic philology, advanced language acquisition classes in Modern Standard Arabic and Egyptian Arabic, as well as Academic research and writing skills.

-Since September 2011 I work on a Ph.D. research about the spoken Arabic of Darfur with the Amsterdam Centre for Language and Communication, ACLC.
+On 18 May 2018 I defended my Ph.D dissertation about the spoken Arabic of Darfur with the Amsterdam Centre for Language and Communication, ACLC.